 With a firm foundation, your family can weather crises together and emerge stronger.

 Instead of hiding troubles and trying to resolve them on your own, make problem-solving a family exercise and brainstorm for solutions together.
-Even your kids can chip in with innovative and updated solutions, or help out with chores and take greater responsibility for themselves.
+Even your kids can chip in with solutions or help out with chores and take greater responsibility.
 Being able to count on each other during difficult situations greatly strengthens the bonds within your family and respect for one another.

 Download the HealthHub app on Google Play or Apple Store to access more health and wellness advice at your fingertips.